lsst-sqre/nublado1/README.md

 #### NFS Mount PersistentVolumeClaim

 From here on it's smooth sailing.
-Create a PersistentVolumeClaim referring to the PersistentVolume just created:
+Create a working file from `jld-fileserver-physpvc.template.yml`, substitute the `storage` field with the value you used for the PersistentVolume immediately prior, and then Create a PersistentVolumeClaim referring to the PersistentVolume just created:

 `kubectl create -f jld-fileserver-pvc.yml`